 That’s because it’s much easier to start earning an income from a service during the early days when you don’t have an audience to sell a program or a course to yet.

 Once you’ve made your first few hundred or thousand dollars, then you also have more capital to re-invest into your business.
 This will enable you to hire some help, get some of the necessary tools to run a course, and also have a better understanding of what your market wants.
 After all, if you’re putting time and resources into creating an online course, you want it to be the RIGHT course.

-Now you’ve read about how I’d go about starting my business from scratch again in 2019.
+Now you’ve read about how I’d go about starting my business from scratch.

 I didn’t talk about all the things I tried (that failed miserably!) or all of the ways that 2009 made starting up harder… But if you want a guide to help you start your business or take an existing business online this year, then I’d love to help you do it.